-Amedeo Modigliani’s work from his famous series “Reclining Nude” has set a new record and become the world’s second most expensive painting ever sold at auction.
+Amedeo Modigliani’s work from the famous series “Reclining Nude” has set a new record and become the world’s second most expensive painting ever sold at auction.
 On November 9, at Christie’s New York auction in Manhattan, the buyer laid out $170.4 million for this masterpiece estimated at $100 million.
 This is only $9 million less than the cost of the renowned Picasso’s work “Women of Algiers (Version O)” that was bought for $179 million in May, becoming the most expensive painting pushed under the hammer.
 According to “The Wall Street Journal,” the new owners of “Reclining Nude” are Chinese art collectors, billionaire Liu Yiqian and his wife Wang Wei.
 Known for shelling out millions to acquire Chinese fine art works, Liu Yiqian also bought a rare Ming Dynasty porcelain cup decorated with the image of a chicken for $36.3 million in August 2014.